 Tinned tuna makes a great budget-friendly topping for a baked potato.
 This recipe adds cheese and spring onions for an extra melty finish, perfect for a comforting midweek meal.

 This simple Italian pasta recipe with Sunblush tomatoes, capers and black olives makes for an easy storecupboard dinner, ready in 15 minutes.

 This protein-packed, low-calorie salad is a quick and easy midweek meal.
 Make double the amount – it will taste better the next day as the tuna will have marinated in the dressing.
 Just leave out the rocket until you’re ready to eat it.

-This is the perfect tinned tuna recipe when you are wanting to use up that store cupboard essentials.
+This is the perfect tinned tuna recipe for when you want to use up store cupboard staples.
 Simply boil and drain spaghetti before adding tinned tuna, capers, chilli, red onion, garlic and herbs.
 To give this dish an individual touch, add spices and herbs of your own choice.

-A quick and simple pasta dish with tuna, lemon, red onion and dill.
+A quick and simple pasta dish with tinned tuna, lemon, red onion and dill.
 Add some chilli or a tablespoon of drained capers for an extra kick.
-This would make a great fresh pasta salad too, if you mix the salad with cooked and cooled short pasta such as fusilli or farfalle.
-A delicious way to use up storecupboard ingredients.
+This would make a great fresh pasta salad too – just mix the salad with cooled short pasta such as fusilli.

-Fishcakes = the ultimate comfort food.
+Fishcakes are the ultimate comfort food and these ones, made using tinned tuna, are super easy.
 Squeeze over plenty of lemon juice and serve with a parsley, cucumber and caper salad.